Information for parents

 Every child will benefit from at least six group activities each day and these will be listed on their individual timetable.
 If you've got any questions or concerns about these activities please contact your Camp Manager.

 We welcome children from all backgrounds and those with special needs and are happy to consider all applications.
-Please see section 4 of our booking conditions for more information on special needs.
-If you have any questions, just call our Customer Care Manager on 01603 851 000.
+Please see section 6 of our booking conditions for more information on special needs.
+If you have any questions, just call our sales team on 01603 851 000.

 Preparing for camp